Jump to contentJump to page navigation: previous page [access key p]/next page [access key n]

 The command systemd-cgls displays the hierarchy tree.

-The kernel cgroup API comes in two variants, v1 and v2.
+The kernel cgroup API comes in two variants—v1 and v2.
 Additionally, there can be multiple cgroup hierarchies exposing different APIs.
-From the numerous possible combinations, there are two practical choices:
+From many possible combinations, there are two practical choices:

 • unified: v2 hierarchy with controllers

-The current default mode is hybrid.
-This provides backwards compatibility for applications that need it.
-The following features are available only with the unified v2 hierarchy:
+The default mode is unified.
+There is a hybrid mode that provides backwards compatibility for applications that need it.

 You may set only one mode.

-To enable the unified control group hierarchy, append systemd.unified_cgroup_hierarchy=1 as a kernel command line parameter to the GRUB 2 boot loader.
-(Refer to Book “Reference”, Chapter 12 “The boot loader GRUB 2” for more details about configuring GRUB 2.)
+To enable the hybrid control group hierarchy, append systemd.unified_cgroup_hierarchy=0 as a kernel command-line parameter to the GRUB 2 boot loader.
+For more details about configuring GRUB 2, refer to Book “Reference”, Chapter 12 “The boot loader GRUB 2”.

 Organizing processes into different cgroups can be used to obtain per-cgroup resource consumption data.

-The accounting has relatively small but non-zero overhead, whose impact depends on the workload.
-Activating accounting for one unit will also implicitly activate it for all units in the same slice, and for all its parent slices, and the units contained in them.
+The accounting has comparatively small but non-zero overhead, whose impact depends on the workload.
+Activating accounting for one unit also implicitly activates it for all units in the same slice, and for all its parent slices, and the units contained in them.

 The accounting can be set on a per-unit basis with directives such as MemoryAccounting= or globally for all units in /etc/systemd/system.conf with the directive DefaultMemoryAccounting=.
 Refer to man systemd.resource-control for the exhaustive list of possible directives.